 No Play Zones

 The definition of "no play zone" states that it is part of the course where the Committee wishes to prohibit play.
-No play zones can be either within an abnormal course condition or a penalty area and can encompass the entire area or just a portion of it.
+No play zones must be defined as either an abnormal course condition or a penalty area and can encompass the entire area or just a portion of it.

 (1)